Last updated: 7 December 2022

 3. Improve Your Riding Fitness (Pre-Tour)

-Riding fitness is one of the most over-looked factors of long-distance motorcycling.
-But it’s so important that I even posted a dedicated article on the subject.
-Check out our Riding Fitness post.
+Riding fitness is one of the most overlooked factors of long-distance motorcycling.
+But it’s so important that I even posted a dedicated article here.

 Nobody is saying you have to be able to run a marathon or enter the Iron Man competition.
-But a basic level of cardiovascualar fitness and muscular endurance will stand you in good stead for long-distance motorcycling.
+But good cardiovascular fitness and muscular endurance will stand you in good stead for long-distance motorcycling.

 4. Implement Your Long-Distance Motorcycling Set-Up (On Tour)

-Okay, so you’ve tried a few different luggage configurations (above) and you know exactly what works best for you.
+Okay, so you’ve tried some different luggage configurations (above).
+And you know exactly what works best for you.

-Now (for the actual trip) you need to make sure you pack your kit optimally so you have everything you might need to hand.
+Now (for the actual trip), you need to make sure you pack your kit optimally so you have everything you might need to hand.
 And I’d definitely recommend a checklist.
+Or if you’re camping, here is one from Bikers Rights.

-There’s nothing worse than arriving at a border crossing only to realise your passport is at the bottom of your roll-bag!
+Note: There’s nothing worse than arriving at a border crossing only to realise your passport is at the bottom of your roll bag!
+Ensure anything you might need is stored in a place that is easily accessible.

 5. Look At The Bigger Picture

-First things first, get your map out (be it a physical map or a digital one) and look over your route.
+Firstly, get your map out (be it a physical one or on your phone), and look over your route.
 Find where you are and where you need to be.
 Calculate the miles.

 From here, have a look at simple changes.
-When long-distance motorcycling, it’s often the little changes make the biggest difference to the overall route.
+When long-distance motorcycling, the little changes make the biggest differences to the overall route.
+So, for example:

 - Can you swap out any scenic roads for motorways/highways?